T

 Insider tips

-• Book popular attractions and restaurants well in advance, as they tend to fill up quickly.
+• Book popular restaurants and tours well in advance, especially on weekends.

 Packing highlights